cseanburns/systems-librarianship/src/1a-history-linux-unix.md

 This [kernel][kernel] would later be famously named Linux, a kind of portmanteau of Linus and Unix.
-It's essential to understand that **Linux** technically refers only to the kernel, which handles startup, devices, memory, resources, and more, but does not provide user land utilities&mdash;the kind of software that people use on their computers.
+It's essential to understand that **Linux** technically refers only to the kernel, which handles startup, devices, memory, resources, and more, but does not provide userland utilities&mdash;the kind of software that people use on their computers.

 Torvalds' motivation for this project was both to learn about OS development and to have access to a Unix-like system.
-He did had access to an Unix-like system called [MINIX][minix], but MINIX was limited by technical and copyright restrictions.
+He did have access to a Unix-like system called [MINIX][minix], but MINIX was limited by technical and copyright restrictions.
 Interestingly, Torvalds has stated that if a BSD or GNU Hurd operating system were available at that time, he might not have created the Linux kernel at all.
 However, he and others took the GNU utilities and created what is now widely referred to as Linux or GNU/Linux.